Fitus/Zaloha.sh/DOCUMENTATION.md

     If the expression with the "-path" test is used, the placeholder ///d/ should be used in place of &lt;sourceDir&gt;/.
-Zaloha will replace ///d/ by &lt;sourceDir&gt;/ in the form that is passed to FIND, and with eventual FIND pattern special characters properly escaped (which relieves you from doing the same by yourself).
+Zaloha will replace ///d/ by &lt;sourceDir&gt;/ in the form that is passed to FIND as start point directory, and with eventual FIND pattern special characters properly escaped (which relieves you from doing the same by yourself).

     Examples: * exclude &lt;sourceDir&gt;/.git,
               * exclude all files or subdirectories Windows Security